Jewelry & Metalworking

 Robin Ludwig

-Jewelry & Metalworking Artist and Educator
+Jewelry & Metalworking Artist

 Robin “The Hammer” Ludwig, first became interested in metalwork as a child, reading Norse myths and Tolkien.
 He began his studies in metal arts in 1967 at Goddard College, sometimes spending as much as 28 hours a week in the shop.
 His work has been covered in such varied publications as Creem, in Style, Details, High Times, New York Magazine and many others.